6440 new Covid cases, 28 virus-related deaths

 The seven-day rolling average of cases is 6355.
 Last Wednesday, it was 8111.

-Today's update brings the total number of deaths to 1589 confirmed to date as attributable to Covid-19, either as the underlying cause of death or as a contributing factor, in New Zealand.
+After today's update, there have been 1589 deaths confirmed to date as attributable to Covid-19 in New Zealand, either as the underlying cause of death or as a contributing factor.

 In the past seven days, there has been an average of 22 deaths confirmed each day as being attributable to the virus.